Tax Guide for Liquor Store Operators and Owners

 The Basics

 In California, all sales are taxable unless the law provides a specific exemption.
-In most cases, taxable sales are of tangible personal property, which the law defines as an item that can be seen, weighed, measured, felt, or touched.
+In most cases, taxable sales are of tangible personal property (legally defined as an item that can be seen, weighed, measured, felt, or touched).

-For liquor stores, most taxable sales are going to be of beverages.
-However, you may also be required to collect sales tax on your sales of taxable food or periodicals, among other things.
+For liquor stores, most taxable sales are of beverages.
+However, you may also need to pay sales tax on your sales of other items, like taxable food, magazines, and newspapers.
+You may collect sales tax reimbursement from your customers.

-If you consume or give away taxable items such as soda or alcoholic beverages that you purchased without paying sales tax, you owe an equivalent use tax – which is the same rate as sales tax – based on the cost of those items to you.
+If you consume or give away taxable items (like soda or alcoholic beverages) that you purchased without paying sales tax, you owe an equivalent use tax (which is the same rate as sales tax) based on the cost of those items to you.

 Seller's Permit

-Most people who sell taxable items in California, even temporarily, must register with the CDTFA for a seller's permit.
-Registering for a seller's permit is free, although in some cases a security deposit may be required.
+Most people who sell taxable items in California, even temporarily, must register with us for a seller's permit.
+Registering for a seller's permit is free, though in some cases you may need to pay a security deposit.
 If you have liquor stores in multiple locations, you must register each location with us.
-You can register with the CDTFA for a seller's permit or consolidated seller's permit using our online registration service.
+You can register with us for a seller's permit or consolidated seller's permit using our Online Services.

-Be sure to let us know about any changes to your business, or to your mailing or email address so that we can keep your records updated and inform you of important changes in law, tax rates, or procedure.
-You can easily update your account information by contacting our Customer Service Center or any one of our field offices throughout the state.
-Contact information is available in the Resources tab of this guide.
+Let us know about any changes to your business, or to your mailing or email address, so that we can inform you of important changes in law, tax rates, or procedures.
+You can easily update your account information using our Online Services, by contacting our Customer Service Center, or by visiting any one of our field offices throughout the state.
+Contact information is available in the Resources webpage of this guide.

 Cigarettes and Tobacco Products

-As a retailer of cigarettes and tobacco products, you must:
+As a cigarette and tobacco products retailer, you must:

 - Have a valid California Cigarette and Tobacco Products Retailer's License for each location from which cigarettes or tobacco products are sold at retail.

-- Display your license at each retail location so that it is visible to the public.
+- Display your license at each retail location so that it is clearly visible to the public.

-- Retain complete and legible purchase invoices at each licensed location for at least one year after the date of purchase.
+- Keep complete and legible purchase invoices at each licensed location for at least one year after each date of purchase.

 - Purchase cigarettes affixed with valid California cigarette tax stamps and tobacco products that are California tax-paid.